sudheerj/javascript-interview-questions/README.md

 ##### Answer: 1

 It is possible to combine Array and Object destructuring.
-In this case, third element in the array props accessed first followed by name property in the object.
+In this case, the third element in the array props accessed first followed by name property in the object.
 </p>

 </details>